laravel/docs/helpers.md

 <a name="method-preg-replace-array"></a>
 #### `preg_replace_array()` {#collection-method}

-The `preg_replace_array()` function replaces a given pattern in the string sequentially with an array:
+The `preg_replace_array()` function replaces a given pattern in the string sequentially using an array:

     $string = 'The event will take place between :start and :end';